mobserveur/viewer/README.md

 ### Third Party Viewer

-As a third party maintained fork, which include Apple Silicon native builds, Megapahit viewer is indexed in the [Third Party Viewer Directory][tpv].
+As a third party maintained fork, which includes Apple Silicon native builds, Megapahit viewer is indexed in the [Third Party Viewer Directory][tpv].

 ## Build Instructions